 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The PD must create a user account in the system to start and submit an application.
 The Co-PD, if applicable, must also create a user account to participate in the application.
-Furthermore, the Authorized Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (an individual who will help manage the grant contract if an award is made) also must create a user account in CARS.
-Applications will be accepted beginning at 7 AM central time on December 1, 2016, and must be submitted by 3 PM central time on March 2, 2017.
-Detailed instructions for submitting an application is considered an acceptance of the terms and conditions of the RFA.
+Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (an individual who will help manage the grant contract if an award is made) also must create a user account in CARS.
+Applications will be accepted beginning at 7 AM central time on June 22, 2017, and must be submitted by 4 PM central time on September 21, 2017.
+Detailed instructions for submitting an application are in the Instructions for Applicants document, posted in CARS.

+Submission of an application is considered an acceptance of the terms and conditions of the

+RFA.